BioinformaticsHIAEMolecularMicrobiology/cgMLST-Pseudomonas-aeruginosa/README.md

 * Step 1: Scheme Creation
 * Step 2: Allele calling
 * Step 3: Scheme Validation (Allele call)
-* Step 4: Extracting the Matrix *loci*
+* Step 4: Extracting the Matrix target genes
 * Step 5: Minimum Spanning Tree (MST)
-* Step 6: Evaluation of the cgMLST scheme
+* Step 6: Graphical evaluation of the scheme
 * Step 7: Analysis of the proteins/genes of the wgMLST
 * Step 8: How to identify the allelic profile of the genomes of interest using this cgMLST database for *P. aeruginosa*
 * Step 9: Analyze the results